 - Place the executable under

-%RDECK_BASE%(you can place it elsewhere, but for the sake of the example let's use always the root dir)
+%RDECK_BASE%(you can place it elsewhere, but for the sake of the example, use this base dir)

-- Open a prompt and issue these commands (Administrator user profile is required to install a service)
+- Open a prompt and type these commands (Administrator user is required to install a service)

 cd C:\rundeck nssm.exe install RUNDECK